shashanksingh2002/shashanksingh2002/README.md

 # 💫 About Me:
-I am Shashank Singh, currently a Software Engineer at @kalvium.
+I am Shashank Singh, currently a Software Engineer @kalvium.
 I have a keen interest in problem-solving and breaking our heads over solving a problem.
 If you have an idea and want to build it together reach out to me on Linkedin or Instagram and let's take this forward.
 I have a little experience in designing backend systems and I have worked on various technologies like Node, Express, Mongo, Postgres, Python, C++, and React.

 ## 🌐 Socials: